BGD is a reader-funded, non-profit project.

 Mia McKenzie is a writer and a smart, scrappy Philadelphian (now living in the bay area) with a deep love of vegan pomegranate ice cream and fake fur collars.
 She studied writing at the University of Pittsburgh.
 She is a black feminist and a freaking queer, facts that are often reflected in her stories, which are literary and lyrical and hella quirky, and which have won her some awards and grants, such as the Astraea Foundation’s Writers Fund Award (‘09) and the Leeway Foundation’s Transformation Award (‘11).
-Her debut novel, The Summer We Got Free is a finalist for the 2013 Lambda Literary Award and has been described by author and critic Jewelle Gomez as "a brilliant tapestry filled with exuberance and anxiety".
+Her debut novel, The Summer We Got Free, won the 2013 Lambda Literary Award.
+It has been described by author and critic Jewelle Gomez as “a brilliant tapestry filled with exuberance and anxiety”.
+Her second book, Black Girl Dangerous on Race, Queerness, Class and Gender is being taught at colleges and universities across the country.
 You can read her short stories in The Kenyon Review and make/shift.
-Her recent live performances include Queer Rebels of the Harlem Renaissance, Mangos With Chili Presents: WHIPPED!
-QTPOC Recipes For Love, Sex & Disaster, and Black Girl Dangerous: Mia McKenzie on Being A Queer Black Femme Nerd In A Ridiculous World, the last of those being a signature reading of her diverse works, performed at universities across the country.
-Her work has been published in The Guardian, quoted on the Melissa Harris Perry Show, and recommended by The Root, Colorlines, Feministing, Angry Asian Man, and Crunk Feminist Collective.
-She is a nerd and the creator of Black Girl Dangerous.
+She speaks about race, queerness, gender, class, and the intersections of all of these.
 Read more about Mia at www.miamckenzie.net

 (To book Mia or other BGD writers for an event at your university or other venue, to request an interview, or for republishing questions not already answered here, contact Malc Smith at malc.booking @ gmail.com–please address your inquiry to Malc Smith.
 Questions or feedback about articles will not be forwarded to Ms. McKenzie.)